cerobe/Dojos/Sandpile.md

 Sandpile
 ========
 A Sandpile is a tower of sand grain.
-The tower high is between 0 and 3 and represent how many grains of sand there is in the pile.
+If sandpile is stable then it's high is between 0 and 3 and represent how many grains of sand there is in the pile.
 If a sandpile is higher that 3, it will crumble in the four directions (Up, Down, Left, Right).
 A sanpile matrix is a collection of sandpile.
 Each sandpile matrix is square, so the width is equal to the height.

 **Rules explanations**